bob-gray/serviceberry/README.md

       - returns string value

   - #proceed()
-      - requests are always routed asynchronously - each handler must call proceed before the request proceeds to then next handler in the route
+      - each handler must call proceed before the request proceeds to the next handler in the queue

 Response(serverResponse)
 ------------------------